karenpayneoregon/NorthWind-2020/readme.md

 ![ef](assets/Microsoft1.png)

 ### Important
 Current code samples are not production ready, these codes samples are to validate the database model translates properly to code hence the work "test" in form names.
+There are several aspects like save data when filtering not coded as much of these code samples are conceptual/starters for developers to work through.

 ### Simplified model
 A simplified model can be [found here](https://github.com/karenpayneoregon/NorthWind2020-scripts/blob/master/README.md) (better than the original) for those developers who want a minor upgrade such as tables with no spaces in their name and proper primary keys.